Prenatal care includes

 - View your file

-At every appointment, your health professional will check
+At each appointment, your health professional will ask how your pregnancy is going and check:

 - Your weight